EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 **Figure 10 - integrating into incident management as is**

 It takes time to integrate You Build It You Run It into the same incident management process as Ops Run It, and we've seen it pay off multiple times.
 We've witnessed dramatic reductions in time to acknowledge and time to resolve an incident, and improvements in ways of working between different teams.
-If you don’t do this, you’ll fall into the [No major incident management pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#no-major-incident-management).
+If you don't do this, you'll fall into the [No major incident management pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#no-major-incident-management).

 ## Automate change auditing